AlfredoRamos/parsedown-extra-laravel/README.md

 @include('parsedownextra::highlightjs-init-jquery')
 ```

-You only need to especify the language in the the [fenced code block](http://parsedown.org/tests/fenced_code_block), just like here on GitHub:
+You only need to specify the language in the the [fenced code block](http://parsedown.org/tests/fenced_code_block), just like here on GitHub:

 ![Syntax highlighting source](https://i.imgur.com/f6nUn8k.png)